whelk-io/maven-settings-xml-action/README.md

 ### `output_file`

 Target path to generate `settings.xml`.
-By default, `~/.m2/settings.xml` is used.
+By default, `/home/runner/.m2/settings.xml` is used.
 If using a custom path, the `--settings` parameter must be configured on `mvn`.
-For example: `mvn --settings ~/my/custom.xml test`
+For example: `mvn --settings /home/runner/.m2/custom.xml test`.

 ---